HypeCheck

 Absorption & Bioavailability

-Moderate — partially absorbed in the small intestine; unabsorbed portion is fermented by gut bacteria, which is why it commonly causes digestive side effects like bloating and diarrhea at higher doses.
+Moderate — maltitol is partially absorbed in the small intestine; the remainder is fermented by gut bacteria, which is why it can cause digestive side effects at higher doses.

 Red Flags to Watch For

-• Safety data on mutagenicity and genotoxicity only recently evaluated (2023 EFSA request), suggesting long-term safety data gaps
+• Safety data on mutagenicity was only recently requested by European regulators (2023), suggesting long-term safety data gaps

 Products Containing Maltitol